UBCO-COSC-360-Winter-2021-Term-1/the-project-git-gurus/Project Goals.md

 * Accessibility
 * Your choice (this is your opportunity to add additional flourish’s to your site but will need to be documented in the final report)

-# Additional Allowable Technologies:

-In addition to the core CSS3, PHP, HTML5 and JavaScript technologies, Bootstrap and JQuery are permitted to be used.

 # Deliverables: